Economist Coase Studies People, Companies, Not Abstractions

 In 1991, economist Ronald Coase was awarded the Nobel Prize for Economics for his role in studying and clarifying the role of transaction costs and property rights that became known as the Coase Theorem.
 Today, at age 102, Coase is increasingly disillusioned with the data and mathematical nature of modern economics and urges the upcoming generation of economists to study instead the behavior of humans and companies—a philosophy that is right in line with that of Austrian economist Ludwig von Mises.

-The Coase Theorem holds that where there is a conflict of property rights, the parties at odds will come to a fair resolution based that yields the highest profit for all, without a government or law-imposed solution.
-According to Investopedia:
+The Coase Theorem holds that where there is a conflict of property rights, the parties at odds should come to a fair resolution based what yields the highest profit for all.
+But could the highest social profit be calculated, and then what of the distribution of said profit?

 At age 102, economist Ronald Coase lobbies for a paradigm shift in economics—away from numbers and abstractions, toward companies and people.
 “The degree to which economics is isolated from the ordinary business of life is extraordinary and unfortunate,” he writes.